ember-intl/ember-intl/tests/dummy/app/pods/docs/cookbook/migration-4-0-to-5-0/template.md

 ### **Translations**

 * Escaping in translations is now done via a single quote, `'`, instead of the previous slash `\`.
 This was done to ensure compliance with the ICU spec.
-* Any HTML tags within a translation need to be escaped.
+* Additionally, all HTML tags now need to be escaped.

 `<strong>{name}</strong>`